HelloKitty/Booma.Server/README.md

 This service is unfortunately low priority and of low usefulness and so minimal emulation for the PSOBB patching protocol will be implemented.
 It's suggested a non-emulated patching solution be utilized for patching the client instead.

+### Login

+**[Login Service](https://github.com/HelloKitty/Booma.Server/tree/master/src/Booma.Server.LoginService)**: TCP Server Application that defaults to running on port 12000.
+Protocol based on [Booma.Packet.Game](https://github.com/HelloKitty/Booma.Proxy/tree/master/src/Booma.Packet.Game).
+See the [documentation](https://github.com/HelloKitty/Booma.Proxy/blob/master/docs/GamePacketDocumentation.md) for valid message/packet types.

+This service is redirected to by the Patch Service and acts as a TCP endpoint for PSOBB clients to **initially** authenticate through.
+The process for logging into a TCP service on the PSOBB backend is the same across almost all services, this process is not exclusive to the Login Service.
+The client sends a [Login93](https://github.com/HelloKitty/Booma.Proxy/blob/00e5a01b62ebc97d15c2d62eee6d416464b867cf/src/Booma.Packet.Game/Shared/Payloads/Client/SharedLoginRequest93Payload.cs) packet after the [Welcome Packet](https://github.com/HelloKitty/Booma.Proxy/blob/3cb7d5de7acd241fd99d834222aa1aafa3df69e2/src/Booma.Packet.Game/Shared/Payloads/Server/SharedWelcomePayload.cs) from the service is sent.
+These two packets are critical to establishing a valid session from the server and PSOBB client.
+They initialize the crytography for the session and authenticate the user.

+The Login Service exists only to validate the credentials of the user or send them back to the Titlescreen.
+If authentication is successful it will [Redirect](https://github.com/HelloKitty/Booma.Proxy/blob/00e5a01b62ebc97d15c2d62eee6d416464b867cf/src/Booma.Packet.Game/Shared/Payloads/Server/SharedConnectionRedirectPayload.cs) them to the Character Service.
+This login process happens across all services and the Login Service itself does not actually perform the authentication of the session.
+The Auth Service does this.

 ## Credits